voschezang/coding-handbook/systems-management.md

 Although idle time seems wasteful, it can be a necessity.
 Types of idle time:

 - Idle resources.
 E.g. firefighters that aren't actively putting out fires.
 - Idle tasks.
-E.g. tasks that are on hold.
+E.g. tasks that are on hold or blocked.

 A third category of inefficiency are resources that are doing the "wrong" thing.
 E.g. producing a product that doesn't have demand.